 - Rose Finn Apple

 Potato Planter Bags are available for purchase.
 Harvesting young potatoes is a breeze with them.
 Three to four tubers will fit in each bag.

 Alternatively, tubers can be grown in any large container.
 You can plant one plant in each of several tiny pots or use a larger container.
 Even an old dustbin or water barrel will suffice.

 While purpose-made bags are available, old burlap sacks provide the best conditions for tuber plants.
-The cloth is breathable, well-draining, and robust enough to safely contain garden soil and plants.
+The cloth is breathable, well-draining, and robust enough to contain garden soil and plants safely.

 The size of your harvest is rarely affected by the container.
 Producing numerous tubers in little pots produces a crop nearly the same size as cultivating the same number of plants in a huge container like trash.
 The main distinction is that the smaller containers will require less compost.

-Regarding container gardening, the choice of container is entirely up to you and what works best in your environment.
+Regarding container gardening, the choice of container and what works best in your environment is entirely up to you.
 It is best to ensure that the container you choose is clean and has drainage holes in the bottom.

 What's the Maximum Number of Plants You Can Fit in a Container?